 Materials and methods specifications.
 Also called method specifications, recipe specifications, or prescriptive specifications.
-Specifications that direct the contractor to use specified materials in definite proportions and specific types of equipment and methods to place the material.
+Specifications that require the contractor to use specified materials in definite proportions and specific types of equipment and methods to place the material.
 Each step is directed by a representative of the highway agency.
 [Experience has shown this tends to obligate the agency to accept the completed work regardless of quality.]

 End result specifications.
 Specifications that require the contractor to take the entire responsibility for supplying a product or an item of construction.
-The highway agency's responsibility is to either accept or reject the final product or to apply a price adjustment commensurate with the degree of compliance with the specifications.
-[End result specifications have the advantage of affording the contractor flexibility in exercising options for new materials, techniques, and procedures to improve the quality and/or economy of the end product.]
+The highway agency's responsibility is to either accept or reject the final product or to apply a pay adjustment commensurate with the degree of compliance with the specifications.
+[End result specifications have the advantage of affording the contractor flexibility in exercising options for new materials, techniques, and procedures to improve the quality or economy, or both, of the end product.]

 Quality assurance specifications.
-Also called QA/QC specifications or QC/QA specifications.
 A combination of end result specifications and materials and methods specifications.
 The contractor is responsible for QC (process control), and the highway agency is responsible for acceptance of the product.
 [QA specifications typically are statistically based specifications that use methods such as random sampling and lot-by-lot testing, which let the contractor know if the operations are producing an acceptable product.]